-Due to the nature of what we shoot and the fact that most of our clientele is female, we want to be sure you are comfortable and feel safe.
-Below you will find details on how we conduct shoots, especially those in the Kink or Boudoir realm (which is our primary clientele).
+Due to the nature of what we shoot and the fact that most of our subjects are female, we want to be sure you are comfortable and feel safe.
+Below you will find details on how we conduct shoots, especially those in the Kink or Boudoir realm.
 You are more than welcome to refer to this page whether or not you end up shooting with us in the future.

 So, how are you going to make sure I’m safe and comfortable during a shoot?

-We absolutely encourage you to bring someone you trust if you feel the need.
+We absolutely encourage you to bring someone you trust in addition to your rigger.
 Whether on location or in studio, if you feel like having someone you know with you will make you more comfortable, we are absolutely fine with that.
 As a matter of fact, if a photographer *ever* says something like “I need you to come solo, an escort will be a distraction”, you run, you run fast.
 There is absolutely no reason an escort should be denied during a shoot.
 A photographer who denies you your escort does not care about your safety or comfort.
-Your escort will not be stuffed into some other room or anything like that and if they partake in the drinking of spirits, we will almost assuredly offer them a glass.
+Your escort will not be stuffed into some other room or anything like that and hidden away.

 Most of our shoots in the studio now take place in our purpose built home studio.
-My wife, who is also a MUaH professional, is almost always present during studio shoots.
-If she will not be available, you will be made aware in advance.
 On the occasion I hire an assistant or have an intern, they are always female during these style of shoots.

 Safety during Shibari/Suspension Shoots

 If you are here interested in a Shibari/Suspension shoot then this paragraph will be important to you.
-Both my wife and I are riggers.
-We consider Shibari an art form and while we do also add Shibari into our personal kink scenes with our partners, we *never* attempt to engage a client in anything remotely resembling a kink scene.
-If you are being tied by one of us, as opposed to bringing your own rigger, we will absolutely require a meeting ahead of the shoot for explaining the process (unless you are an experienced bottom).
-Depending on the level of experience, we may also ask that you try out being tied ahead of the shoot.
+We consider Shibari an art form and we *never* attempt to engage a client in anything remotely resembling a kink scene.
 Discomfort, fear, nervousness, etc all show up in film readily and we want to allay any concerns before the flashes start going off.
-Negotiations will happen just as they would in a scene but will tend to focus more on medical issues, concerns you have and explaining the process of whatever form of tie we are planing to use.
 I cannot stress enough that our shoots are nom-sexual.
-If you are looking to scene with me or us or be tied for purposes other than photography, that is a completely different conversation.
+If you are looking to scene with us or be tied for purposes other than photography, that is a completely different conversation and happens outside the realm of DFWPhoto.

 One of the biggest concerns my clients have is concerning the privacy of their shoot.
 Nothing will ever be published without your consent.
 My references will tell you that I annoy them by asking permission for EACH shot I might want to put on my Instagram page or portfolio.
 Your privacy is a huge concern for me and it would go against everything I believe in and honor to publish work you do not want public.
 Even if you give me permission to publish one of your shots and then decide later you don’t want it out there any longer, I will happily remove it without question.